Please use the tabs below to check information relevant to your day...

 Gowns must be returned following the ceremony by 2:30pm for morning ceremonies and 5:00pm for afternoon ceremonies.
 You could incur an additional charge if you fail to return your gown by this time.

 Please use this link to log in to myRecords.
-This is where you will be able to book your tickets when the task opens in the week commencing 25 March, 2024.
+This is where you will be able to register to attend when the registration task opens during the week commencing 31 March, 2025.